 - developing strategic discourse competence for subject-specific use

 - reflecting critically about how language and culture impact worldview

 Duke is actively involved in the CLAC Consortium, which includes over 30 colleges and universities across the United States.
 The CLAC Consortium’s vision is that multilingual and multicultural perspectives will inform all curricular and co-curricular practices in higher education, that the barriers between language learning and disciplinary learning will dissolve, that all students will have multiple opportunities to meaningfully use languages they know or are learning, and that institutions of higher education will value all languages as a means to access, generate, and disseminate knowledge.

 The CLAC Consortium helps faculty identify ways to incorporate diverse languages and cultures across academic disciplines, thereby enhancing the translingual and transcultural competence of their students.
 Through mentoring, workshops, conferences, and publications, the consortium supports programmatic development and alignment between CLAC and key institutional priorities.
 The consortium promotes the visibility of CLAC programs and advocates for the adoption of the CLAC framework across higher education.

 All CLAC courses are created through an intentional “backward design” methodology.
 We use a multi-literacies framework that supports critical reflection within a learner-centered classroom.
 Coursework is based on real-world challenges and whenever possible includes the local community, through guest speakers, shadowing, or site visits.

 There are two kinds of CLAC courses:

 - Discussion sections in languages other than English for large lecture courses in the humanities.
 Classes meet once a week for 75 minutes.
-Languages have included French, German, Portuguese, and Spanish.
+Languages have included French, German, Italian, Portuguese, and Spanish.